melt-ui/melt-ui/src/docs/content/builders/link-preview.md

 ## Accessibility

 The link preview is only intended to be used with a mouse or other pointing device and the preview content cannot be accessed via the keyboard and is not exposed to screen readers.
+As a result the preview should contain content that is otherwise not visible elswhere.